peteroupc/classic-wallpaper/README.md

     - Not preferred: Up to 16 colors from those displayable by pure VGA monitors (each color component is a multiple of 4).
     - Not preferred: 65- to 236-color grayscale palette (all color components the same).
     - Not preferred: 237- to 256-color grayscale palette (all color components the same).

+    > **Note:** If a wallpaper image is _monochrome_ (it is grayscale, or its colors are of the same hue and the same chroma or "saturation"), then a grayscale version of the image is preferred, since then it could be color shifted and converted to fit any limited-color palette by known [dithering techniques](https://bisqwit.iki.fi/story/howto/dither/jy/).
+For an example, see the `magickgradientditherfilter` method in _desktopwallpaper.py_.

 - The image employs one of the following pixel dimension options:
     - Preferred: 8&times;8, 16&times;16, 32&times;32, 64&times;64, 64&times;32, 32&times;64, 96&times;96, 128&times;128, 256&times;256.
     - Not preferred: 320&times;240, 320&times;200.
     - Not preferred: Custom size up to 96&times;96.
     - Not preferred: Custom size up to 256&times;256.

 - The image is preferably abstract, should not employ trademarks, and is suitable for all ages.
 - The image is in the public domain or licensed under Creative Commons Zero (CC0) or Attribution (CC-BY) or, less preferably, another open-source license.
 - The image was not produced by artificial intelligence tools or with their help.